Ada-Developers-Academy/core-unit-1/nested-data-and-nested-loops/practice-nested-data-and-nested-loops.md

 * title: Nested Data and Nested Loops
 ### !question

 Implement `get_restaurant_addresses()`.
 This method takes in one parameter, `restaurants`.
-The method should return a list of strings, which are restaurant addresses.
+The method should return a list of restaurant addresses, which are strings.

 Here are the tests: